LibreSolar/bms-c1/spec/2-system_description.md

 ## BMS topology

 The BMS will follow the centralized topology approach where a single unit includes pack-level and cell-level measurement and protection functions.
+The C in the name stands for centralized / compact.

 A schematic diagram of the centralized topology is shown in below figure.